 - The last step before you efile is to sign your return.
 Make up any 5-digit number (except "00000" or "12345") and enter it in the white box.
 This acts as your digital signature.

 - Agree to the Consent to Disclosure and click "Continue" one last time.
-Once this happens, the software will automatically generate a PDF copy of your tax return (which you can find on the "My Account" screen).
+Once this happens, we will automatically generate a PDF copy of your tax return (which you can find on the "My Account" screen).

 - This is where you actually efile your return(s).
-Enter the Security Code into the white box and click "E-file".
+Check the "I'm not a rebot" box and click the green "E-file" button.

 - Your return(s) will not be efiled unless you click the "E-file" button.